jaccokrijnen/modelling-computing-systems-errata/errata.md

 Solution 1.12.3 (p.
 408)
 -------
+There are two mistakes:

-the root of the tree should be ∧ instead of ∨
+* the root of the tree should be ∧ instead of ∨
+* the right sub-tree should be P instead of Q

 Solution 1.26 (p.
 414)
 -----